Lyuba Bobova, Ph.D. Chicago Campus

 My research examines the cognitive and personality risk factors that contribute to onset and maintenance of substance use disorders.
 Some of my work has focused on the externalizing risk pathway described in part by the cognitive-motivational theory of personality vulnerability in addictive disorders, where cognitive abilities may exacerbate risk conferred by disinhibited personality characteristics.
 More recently, I started investigating the internalizing risk pathways.
 Some individuals may start using substances to cope with or ameliorate emotional symptoms, which may later develop into a maladaptive and harmful addiction.
 I also have a special interest in applying advanced statistical techniques to clinical research.

-At the Adler School, I have enjoyed using my research and quantitative skills to facilitate scientific inquiry by students and faculty.
-I am a member of the Institutional Review Board (IRB) committee, and I am looking forward to contributing to research and statistical consultation services at the school.
+At Adler University, I have enjoyed using my research and quantitative skills to facilitate scientific inquiry by students and faculty.
+I am a member of the Institutional Review Board (IRB) committee, and I am looking forward to contributing to research and statistical consultation services at the University.

 - Ph.D., Clinical Science, Indiana University, Bloomington